schuttejoe/RenderEqHugoSource/content/post/DisneyBsdf.md

 Specular BRDF
 ---

-The specular BRDF is the traditional Cook-Torrance microfacet BRDF that uses Anisotropic GGX (aka GTR2) with the Schlick Fresnel approximation and the Smith masking-shadowing function.
+The specular BRDF is the traditional Cook-Torrance microfacet BRDF that uses Anisotropic GGX (aka GTR2) with a Smith masking-shadowing function.
 Burley calculated the anisotropic weights $\alpha\_x$ and $\alpha\_y$ with:

 $$\textit{aspect} = \sqrt{1 - 0.9 * \textit{anisotropic}}$$
 $$\alpha\_x = \textit{roughness}^2 / \textit{aspect}$$